TheoryMine/IsaPlanner/README.md

 IsaPlanner. (briefly, run the command "isabelle make" and you are done)

-## Installing IsaPlanner

-You should be familiar with [Isabele](http://isabelle.in.tum.de/) before trying to use IsaPlanner.
+You want to be familiar with [Isabele](http://isabelle.in.tum.de/) before trying to use IsaPlanner. :)

+## Quickly playing with IsaPlanner

+Simply open the file `quicktest.thy` in Isabelle 2015.

+## Setup IsaPlanner Heap

 To use IsaPlanner, you should build the heap from IsaPlanner dir by running the command: